Can I sponsor my family member for a U.S. Green Card?

 Two groups of family based immigrant visa categories, including immediate relatives and family preference categories, are provided under the regulations of United States immigration law, specifically the Immigration and Nationality Act (INA).

-A U.S. citizen and in certain petitions, a U.S. permanent resident, can petition foreign immediate family members for U.S. permanent resident green cards.
+According to the Immigration Citizenship Attorney in nashville tn, a U.S. citizen and in certain petitions, a U.S. permanent resident, can petition foreign immediate family members for U.S. permanent resident green cards.
 This article will discuss the various petitions available as well as the process for an alien to obtain a Green Card through a U.S. citizen family member.

 What is an immediate relative and how can I petition for an immigrant visa for a family member?